DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |SayAfter| replace:: Speak from the start of the braille display to the end of the screen element.
 .. |SayAll| replace:: Speak all of the screen element.
 .. |SayBefore| replace:: Speak from the start of the screen element to the start of the braille display.
-.. |SayLine| replace:: Speak all of the current line.
+.. |SayLine| replace:: Speak the current line.
+.. |SayWord| replace:: Speak the current word.
 .. |ScrollBackward| replace:: Force the screen to scroll backward (up or left).
 .. |ScrollDown| replace:: Go to the next page of a list or paragraph of text.
 .. |ScrollForward| replace:: Force the screen to scroll forward (down or right).